Tonywww2/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/defaultWorldSettings.md

 Sets the relative constant temperature of the world, defaults to 0
 ```

-- `void removeVolcanicLayer(String var0)`
+- `void setTemperatureScale(int var0)`

   Parameters:
-  - var0: String
+  - var0: int

 ```
-Removes the given layer from the 'volcanic' layer type
+Sets the temperature scale of the world, the distance from pole to pole, defaults to 20000
 ```

 - `void setRainfallConstant(float var0)`